"What do you mean you don't eat no meat??? Oh, that's OK, ....I make lamb!"

 Over the years with our growing consciousness of our food sources, not to mention the greater care taken to cut and prepare the food we eat - thank you Food Network - the taste of lamb has changed considerably.
 Have you noticed that?
 Some time around the millennium, lamb lollipops burst onto the food scene as the new party It food.
 And they were delicious!
 When did this happen?

 So this year, when we traveled to Patagonia for the first time, I knew there would be lamb on the menu, the traditional Argentinian-style preparation that's world-renowned.
-I was excited to try it.
+It's one of the most authentic and traditional foods of Chile every foodie should try, and I was excited to do just that.

 In Chilean Patagonia they call it Cordero al Palo, sometimes Asado al Palo - "lamb to the post" - the whole slow-roasted lamb that is splayed open and stretched on an iron cross or rack.
 The lamb is roasted vertically on a wood fire allowing it to cook evenly and the juices to continually baste the meat as any excess fat drips off.